 Overall, the structural assessment provides investors with ongoing due diligence at no direct cost, as the reports, like a financial statement audit, are available to all fund LPs.
 PRISM’s work meets institutional standards, and is suitable to supplement or replace in-house due diligence.
 Further, it enables managers to utilize the due diligence assessments to grow their business.

-Pricing is dependent on the complexity of the fund and the investment manager.
+Pricing is dependent on the complexity of the fund and the investment manager, and is based upon billable time and other risk factors.
 Mock audits for internal use only range from $15,000-$30,000.
-Multi user reports that can be shared with investors range from $25,000-$75,000.
+Multi user reports that can be shared with investors range from $30,000-$75,000.